gvwilson/thirdbit/_posts/2016/2016-01-03-lessons-as-lab-protocols.md

 > but it is meant pragmatically to be used primarily as
 > a resource for copy/paste creation of a new program to do a similar task.

-The authors' main contribution is to "...analyze peer-reviewed protocols published in *Cold Spring Harbor Protocols*.
+The authors' main contribution is to "…analyze peer-reviewed protocols published in *Cold Spring Harbor Protocols*.
 Unlike personal or internal protocols, these represent programs written for people unknown to the author(s) of the program."
 Each step is classified according to *kind* (physical, cognitive, measuring, etc.),